 An IHP is direction for managing emergency or specialist medicines.

-Any pupil with a condition requiring medication that requires emergency or specialist medications should have an IHP drawn up with the parents and health professionals (Appendix B).
-It is crucial that parents inform the Lead teacher about any particular medical needs before a child starts at the pre-school or when a child first develops a medical need.
+Any pupil with a medical condition requiring medication or support in pre-school should have an IHP drawn up with the parents and health professionals (Appendix B).
+It is crucial that parents inform the

+Lead teacher about any particular medical needs before a child starts at the pre-school or when a child first develops a medical need.